uylulu/ip/docs/README.md

 <!-- GENERATED WITH THE HELP OF COPILOT -->

-# Uy: Zen Productivity Coach
+# Uy: A Mindful Task Manager

-A mindful, task-tracking assistant to help you organize your day with calm and clarity.
+A task management application with a calming, mindful twist.

 ## Features